Chalet

 Towels and Bedding: Enough for all guests.
 Bedding is usually kept in the same room as the bed.
 Towels on top floor.

-Shutters: Need to be fastened shut and open securely at all times as the wind can be very gusty and strong.
+Shutters: Need to be fastened shut or open securely at all times as the wind can be very gusty and strong.
 You can leave them open and fastened for your whole stay unless it's particularly cold.

 TV and Internet: The TV is not in a great place at the moment so please don't leave the window behind it open so there isn't an accident!
 Underneath the TV is the 5G Router - we'll send the password.
 There is also a Sony PS5 which can play 4k and BluRay etc - some DVDs are upstairs on the top floor.